FPriv/factom-harmony-connect-js-sdk/documentation/chains.md

     - **not_signed/invalid_entry_format:** An entry that was not signed or did not conform to the SignedEntry structure.
     - **invalid_signature:** An entry was created in the proper SignedEntry structure, but the signature does not match the attached key.
     - **retired_height:** An entry that conformed to the SignedEntry structure and the signature was verified with the listed key, but that key was retired for the signer identity at a height lower than when this entry reached the `factom` immutability stage.
+    -   **key_not_found:** An entry that conformed to the SignedEntry structure but the signer public key does not belong to the signer identity chain.
     - **valid_signature:** An entry that conformed to the SignedEntry structure and the signature was verified with the listed key.
 That key was also active for the signer identity at the height when this entry reached the `factom` immutability stage.

 ```JS